 A solid and open relationship with your lender is vital to your operation's success.

 Out of all the advice you might receive as a farmer or rancher, one aspect continues to ring true: communication.
-Open lines of communication with your team – from your crop insurance agent, to your seed rep, and especially your lender- continues to be a key tenant to success for ag operations.
+Open lines of communication with your team continue to be a key tenant to success for ag operations.

-Your lender is in a unique position to assist you in planning for the future, while navigating current markets, opportunities and obstacles as well.
-Your relationship with your lender (which is often predictive of your operation as whole) can be reminiscent of a well-oiled machine, or one that pops and sputters and must be jumpstarted at times- it's up to you which one you have.
+Your lender is in a unique position to assist you in planning for the future, while navigating current markets, opportunities and obstacles.
+Your relationship with your lender can be reminiscent of a well-oiled machine, or one that pops, sputters and must be jumpstarted at times.
+Which one you have is up to you.

 What does good communication look like though?
 We've provided five basic ways to get the most out of communicating with your lender.

 At the beginning of each year, take the time to think about your future.
 Be proactive, not reactive, when it comes to running your ag operation.
 January is typically a great time to make a business plan for the upcoming year.
 Harvest is complete and there is a little downtime to complete your balance sheet.